Commercialization and New Product Development Internship offered by Recompute in conjunction with UHGBC

 How to Apply:

-Application deadline is May 20.
-Internship begins June 1 and runs through December.
+Application deadline is June 3rd.
+Internship begins in June and runs through December.
 This is a full time internship for the summer and negotiable part time fall duration.
 Internship is located in Houston, TX.

 Applicants should submit a letter of intent/interest to Brenden@Montoroso.com.
 Please include a brief summary of your independent project or business work that has been accomplished in recent years.
 Professor recommendations are highly encouraged.